CellProfiling/cyto-challenge/README.md

 ## Challenge 3

-There is a problem with the uploaded image test set for challenge 3.
-We are working on a fix.

 | Team   | F1 score            | Highest F1 Score   | Precision           | Recall              |
 |:-------|:--------------------|:-------------------|:--------------------|:--------------------|
 | Dapid  | auto-scoring failed | N/A                | auto-scoring failed | auto-scoring failed |